Cycle Touring England Wednesday 14 June. Salisbury to Staywell. 62 miles.

 Looking out over the Somerset Levels

-Although I’ve only done 62 miles today I didn’t reach the campsite until well after 6, but with the light evening’s at this time of year it doesn’t really matter, with it staying light until about 10 o’clock!
+Although I’ve only cycled 62 miles today, I didn’t reach the campsite until well after six.
+But with the light evenings at this time of year, it doesn’t really matter, with it staying light until about 10 o’clock!

 1. Garry, I have very fond memories of your mum (my aunt) giving Zoë and myself a guided walking tour around Aylesbury in 2003 when we visited her.
 She must have been about 76 at the time but she wore us out and I was in awe of her.